 Meanwhile, on June 17, 2009, GTMDI and PNB, under the terms of their compromise agreement, agreed to arrive at a reasonable settlement of the WOP, Civil and Certiorari cases and to avoid further litigation between them, subject to the terms and conditions set in their underlying compromise agreement, which was approved by the RTC-Pasig on August 14, 2009.
-Under the compromise agreement, GTMDI shall pay PNB an amount of P565.0 million, of which P80.0 million shall be paid upon the execution of the compromise agreement (see Note 10) for PNB's 50% undivided interest over the mortgaged parcels of land and Ever Pasig Mall.
-The remaining amount payable to PNB shall be settled within seven years, in fixed monthly principal amortization of P10.1 million for the first three years at 8% interest per annum (see Note 9).
+Under the compromise agreement, GTMDI shall pay PNB an amount of ₱565.0 million, of which ₱80.0 million shall be paid upon the execution of the compromise agreement (see Note 10) for PNB's 50% undivided interest over the mortgaged parcels of land and Ever Pasig Mall.
+The remaining amount payable to PNB shall be settled within seven years, in fixed monthly principal amortization of ₱2.0 million for the first three years and in fixed monthly principal amortization of ₱10.1 million for the remaining four years at 8% interest per annum (see Note 9).
 The compromise agreement also provides that GTMDI shall shoulder certain expenses resulting from and incidental to the compromise agreement.